-- Autologous chimeric antigen receptor (CAR) T-cell immunotherapy uses a person's own immune cells (T cells) to identify and attack cancer cells. - In CAR T-cell therapy, T cells are taken from a patient's blood and sent to a laboratory.
-There, technologies are used to engineer T cells to express the chimeric antigen receptor, which allows the modified T cells to identify, attack and kill cancer cells.
+- Autologous chimeric antigen receptor T-cell therapy (CAR T-cell therapy) uses a person's own immune system to identify and attack cancer cells. - In CAR T-cell therapy, T cells are taken from a patient's blood and sent to a laboratory.
+There, technologies are used to genetically engineer T cells to express a particular chimeric antigen receptor, which allows the modified T cells to identify, attack and kill cancer cells.
 In the laboratory, the number of these engineered CAR T cells is multiplied, and these modified cells are frozen and sent to the patient's treatment center.
-There, they are re-infused into the patient's bloodstream, where they can seek out and kill cancer cells. - The following CAR T-cell treatments have been US Food and Drug Administration (FDA) approved: tisagenlecleucel (Kymriah®), axicabtagene ciloleucel (Yescarta®), brexucabtagene autoleucel (Tecartus®), lisocabtagene maraleucel (Breyanzi®), idecabtagene vicleucel (Abecma®) and ciltacabtagene autoleucel (CarvyktiTM).
+There, they are infused into the patient's bloodstream, where they can seek out and kill cancer cells. - The following CAR T-cell treatments have been approved by the US Food and Drug Administration (FDA): axicabtagene ciloleucel (Yescarta®), brexucabtagene autoleucel (Tecartus®), ciltacabtagene autoleucel (CarvyktiTM), idecabtagene vicleucel (Abecma®), lisocabtagene maraleucel (Breyanzi®) and tisagenlecleucel (Kymriah®).
 For prescribing information, see page 3. - Serious side effects are linked with CAR T-cell therapy, some of which can be life-threatening.
 Active monitoring of a patient's condition after CAR T-cell infusion is critical to minimize the risk of serious side effects.
-Most side effects associated with CAR T-cell therapy can be managed with supportive care and medication.
+Most side effects associated with CAR T-cell therapy can be managed with supportive care and medication. - Factors associated with durable remission after CAR T-cell therapy include a deep initial response, lower extent of disease, absence of disease outside of the bone marrow and a higher level of circulating CAR T cells after infusion. - Ongoing research efforts are focusing on improving the durability of response after CAR T cell therapy and the creation of novel CAR designs, including allogeneic or "off-the-shelf" CAR T cells.